sowmyah22/Sales_Insights_Project/README.md

 ### Atliq Hardware supplies computer hardware and peripherals .

-### This Project involves in creating an automated dashboard which provides quick and latest insights of the data to make better decisions on Increasing the Revenue of the company .
+ This Project involves in creating an automated dashboard which provides quick and latest insights of the data to make better decisions on Increasing the Revenue of the company .

 ### Analysis Using Mysql Workbench

  * The database contains 5 tables which are customers, markets, products, date and transactions
- * The data sample collected is in the time interval from 2017/june to 2020/june
+ * The data sample collected is in time interval between 2017/june to 2020/june
  * By querying on the data various observations was made and for further analysis tableau is used.

 ### Data Visualization and Analysis in Tableau